nrwl/ci/README.md

     # [OPTIONAL] If you want to provide specific install commands to use when installing dependencies
     # you can do that here.
 The default install step is not executed when this input is given.
     install-commands: ""

+    # [OPTIONAL] If you want to provide specific agent environment.
+    #
+    # Default: ubuntu-latest
+    runs-on: ""
 ```

 <!-- end configuration-options-for-the-main-job -->